Asma1233670/llm_generate/Docs/modelfile.md

 ### TEMPLATE

 `TEMPLATE` of the full prompt template to be passed into the model.
 It may include (optionally) a system message, a user's message and the response from the model.

 Note: syntax may be model specific.
-Template use GO [template_syntax](https://pkg.go.dev/text/template) **Template variables**
+**Template variables**
 - `{{ .System }}` The system message used to specify custom behavior.
 - `{{ .Prompt }}` The user prompt message.